To build numbered lists, you normally use the HTML elements

 counter(), I have described in detail in the article Automatically Number Headings, Figures and Tables in an HTML Text.
 Therefore I will not go into further details here.

-Simple and Flexible and with Little Code: The Menu List Template
+Simple and Flexible and with Little Code: The Menu Card Template

 The menu should include different categories of dishes such as pizza and hamburger as well as drinks.
 In these categories, the individual dishes should be easy to add and exchange without having to enter the numbering by hand.